-In addition, there is an unapproved and undeveloped 6-lot 6.85-acre subdivision (A-2) at 31 N. Airmont

-Road located between the NYS Thruway and the southern portion of the Rella Boulevard area (identified as property A-2 on the Inventory Map); there is, however, no access from Rella Boulevard.
+North Airmont Road: There is an unapproved and undeveloped 6-lot 6.85-acre subdivision (A-2) at 31 N. Airmont Road located between the NYS Thruway and the southern portion of the Rella Boulevard area; there is, however, no access from Rella Boulevard.